damianperera/deno-starter/README.md

 ## Getting Started
 ### Run
-Execute the following command in your terminal to start the local server.
+Clone or download this repository and execute the following command in your terminal to start the local server.

 ```bash
 $ ./deno run